-4. Combine the two flours in separate bowl.
-Add milk into a jug/cup and add vanilla extract.
+4. Place two flours in another bowl and mix well.
+Add milk into a cup and add vanilla extract.

 5. Add 1/3 of the flours to the creamed mixture and beat well.
 Pour in 1/3 of the milk and beat again.
 Repeat these steps until all the flour and milk have been added.

-6. Spoon mixture into cupcake cases, filling them about 2/3 full.
+6. Spoon mixture into cupcake cases.
+Fill them about 2/3 full.

-7. Bake in oven for about 25 minutes until golden brown.
+7. Bake for about 25 minutes until golden brown.
 Check for done-ness with a toothpick or skewer by inserting at the center of the cake.
 It should come clean.

-8. Remove from oven and leave the cupcakes in their tins for about 10 minutes.
-Then place them carefully on wire rack to cool.
-Once completely cool, you can ice the cupcakes with your favorite buttercream flavors or fondant.
+8. Remove from oven and leave the cupcakes in the muffin tray for about 10 minutes.
+Then cool them on wire rack.
+Once cooled, you can ice the cupcakes with your favorite buttercream flavors or fondant.

 Buttercream icing recipe: vanilla buttercream icing